Skip to main content

 Therefore, the road must be covered with snow or ice.

-Tires which are suitable for the winter season are mandatory between 15th November and 1st March.
-Consumers can alternatively use winter tires or universal tires or even summer tires.
+Tyres which are suitable for the winter season are mandatory between 15th November and 1st March.
+Consumers can alternatively use winter tyres or universal tyres or even summer tyres.
 According to the law the tread depth should be not less than 4 mm to be considered suitable for winter season.

 The use of snow chains is permitted only if the weather conditions require so.